gajosadrian/Gajos-Framework/README.md

 # Gajos Framework

-Script framework for CS2D to make you life easier
+Script framework for CS2D to make your life easier

 ## Getting Started